ShreyaCS7/CODETECH-TASK2/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-### Reporting Issues

-If you encounter any issues with the application, please report them [here](https://github.com/yourusername/grade-tracker-ui/issues).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by simple grade tracking and GPA calculation needs.